nicoalba/spectro-assignment/writing-assignment.md

 2. `kubectl describe pod`: Gives you a snapshot of a specific pod's current state and configuration.
 3. `kubectl logs`: Gives you the standard output (`stdout`) and standard error (`stderr`) streams from a container running a pod.
 4. `kubectl exec`: Lets you execute a command directly inside a running container with a K8s pod.
+5. `kubetl debug`: Creates a temporary debug container to a running pod for advanced troubleshooting when `exec` is insufficient.

 This section expands on `kubectl` commands used for debugging, how to use them, and what flags are available.